-Electric Scooters in London are not an unusual sight in London.
-Plenty whizz past in our parks, roads and pavements, but they are actually illegal on public roads in London and other parts of the UK due to not been classified or recognised under the Highways Act.
+Electric Scooters in London are not an unusual sight.
+Plenty whizz past in our parks, roads and pavements, but they are actually illegal on public roads in the UK due to not been classified or recognised under the Highways Act.

 But recent rule changes for rental scooters mean they are now legal on roads in Great Britain to ease pressure on public transport amid the coronavirus crisis.

 Soon, the whole of the UK will benefit from a greener and more convenient alternative to the car, said Patrick Studener, Head of Bird’s EMEA division.
 With public transport in the capital overloaded, the TFL and the Tube, the Government needs to innovate quickly to keep London moving, and with the introduction of electric scooters, this will be the case.

 Technological innovators, including Lyft and Uber, have been prevented from creating alternative public transport networks by sharing scooter rental systems because of outdated UK laws.
 While e-scooters are legal in much of the EU and the US, they are banned from the market in the US due to restrictions that classify them as motorised vehicles.
 The notification removes the previous restrictions, which classified them as motor vehicles and therefore provided for a licence, taxation and licence for operators to use these vehicles.

 The rules also mean that e-scooters will not be allowed on pavements which is greatly supported by blind and children charities, with the only exception in the city centre and in areas with high traffic, such as Canary Wharf.
 This could be seen as a major trend, as other cities are also trying to relax the rules to improve transportation options for people who want to distance themselves socially, but electric scooter speed is an on-going concern.